 Inferior Nasal Concha

 - The inferior nasal concha is one of three paired nasal conchae in the nose.
-These are considered part of the face.
+These are a part of the face.
 However, the middle and superior nasal conchae arise from the cranial portion of the skull and are defined as cranial bones.

 Signs and symptoms of injury to bones of the face

 Facial fractures are broken bones that can occur anywhere in the face.
 These include the nose, cheekbones, bones around the eyes, and the upper and lower jaw.
 Most facial fractures are a result of trauma to the face.
 The trauma can include a motor vehicle crash, sports injury, fall, or fight.
 The symptoms of a facial fracture include: